What is an EWC Code?

 The short answer to what is an EWC code is the code used to identify waste as listed in the European Waste Catalogue.
 It is also referred to as LoW (List of Waste) or Waste Classification Code.
 All waste produced will have a corresponding EWC code.
 It is a legal requirement that any waste produced by your business that is sent for recycling or disposal must be classified using an EWC code.

 The European Waste Catalogue is made up of roughly 650 codes divided across 20 chapters.
-Each chapter is subdivided into categories.
+Each chapter of the catalogue is subdivided into categories.
 The EWC code itself is consists of six digits.
 Whereas an asterisk next to the code denotes that the waste is considered as hazardous.

 Why do you need an EWC code?

 The primary purpose of identifying and following the prescribed movement and waste management options is to prevent harm to people and the environment.

 Not only is it a legal requirement of your Duty of Care as stipulated by the Environmental Protection Act 1990, all reputable waste management companies will require you to include the relevant EWC code on paperwork.
 For example, a waste transfer note (WTN) or for hazardous waste the consignment note.